isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.autoFetchData

 ### Description
 If true, when this component is first drawn, automatically call `this.fetchData()`.
 Criteria for this fetch may be picked up from [ListGrid.initialCriteria](#attr-listgridinitialcriteria), and textMatchStyle may be specified via [autoFetchTextMatchStyle](#attr-listgridautofetchtextmatchstyle).
-Additional request properties may be specified using [ListGrid.fetchRequestProperties](#attr-listgridfetchrequestproperties).

-NOTE: if `autoFetchData` is set, calling [fetchData()](ListGrid_2.md#method-listgridfetchdata) before draw will cause two requests to be issued, one from the manual call to fetchData() and one from the autoFetchData setting.
+NOTE: if `autoFetchData` is set, calling [fetchData()](#method-listgridfetchdata) before draw will cause two requests to be issued, one from the manual call to fetchData() and one from the autoFetchData setting.
 The second request will use only [ListGrid.initialCriteria](#attr-listgridinitialcriteria) and not any other criteria or settings from the first request.
-Generally, turn off autoFetchData if you are going to manually call [fetchData()](ListGrid_2.md#method-listgridfetchdata) at any time.
+Generally, turn off autoFetchData if you are going to manually call [fetchData()](#method-listgridfetchdata) at any time.
 Note: If you are using saved searches - either via [SavedSearchItem](SavedSearchItem.md#class-savedsearchitem) or [ListGrid.saveDefaultSearch](#attr-listgridsavedefaultsearch), autoFetchData will be automatically suspended and replaced with the saved criteria/view state, if applicable.

 ### Groups